2023 Formula One World Championship: Financial regulations

+"Special project" divisions

+Teams such as Mercedes, Red Bull Racing, and Aston Martin operated "applied technology" divisions which design for and consult on projects outside of Formula One.
+Since these projects were not related to the teams' Formula One operations, their expenditure fell outside of the cost cap regulations.
+Between the Canadian and Austrian Grands Prix, the FIA introduced a technical directive that prevented teams from transferring intellectual property from their "special project" divisions to their Formula One operations cost-free, closing a loophole.

 Season summary

 Pre-season

-There was one pre-season test, at the Bahrain International Circuit in Sakhir on 23–25 February.
+There was one pre-season test, at the Bahrain International Circuit in Sakhir from 23 to 25 February.
 Aston Martin driver Lance Stroll missed the test after suffering a "minor" cycling accident during training.
 He was replaced by reserve driver Felipe Drugovich.
+Red Bull Racing's Sergio Pérez set the fastest time of the test, while Scuderia AlphaTauri logged the greatest distance.

 Opening rounds

-Red Bull Racing locked out the front row for the season opening Bahrain Grand Prix, with the two Ferrari's on the second row.
+Red Bull Racing locked out the front row for the season opening Bahrain Grand Prix, with the two Ferraris on the second row.
 The much-improved Aston Martin of Fernando Alonso started in fifth.
-Max Verstappen led nearly all the race comfortably, winning by eleven seconds ahead of his teammate Sergio Pérez.
-Charles Leclerc retired with a mechanical failure from third, with Fernando Alonso taking this spot, after a late race overtake on Carlos Sainz.
-Lewis Hamilton finished fifth.
+Max Verstappen led most of the race comfortably, winning by eleven seconds ahead of his teammate Sergio Pérez.
+Charles Leclerc retired with a mechanical failure from third, with Alonso taking this spot, after a late race overtake on Carlos Sainz Jr. Lewis Hamilton finished fifth.
 Lance Stroll, still racing with a broken wrist and toe, finished sixth, ahead of the Mercedes of George Russell.
+The points paying positions were rounded out by Valtteri Bottas (Alfa Romeo), Pierre Gasly (Alpine) and Alex Albon (Williams).
+The result gave Verstappen a 7-point lead in the Drivers' standings, and Red Bull a 20-point lead in the Constructors' standings.

-In the Saudi Arabia Grand Prix, Sergio Pérez took pole position in qualifying.
-Pérez dropped to second position in the first lap to Fernando Alonso, but regained first on lap four.
+At the Saudi Arabian Grand Prix, Pérez took pole position in qualifying.
+Championship leader Verstappen suffered a broken drive shaft in qualifying, leaving him in 15th for the start.
+Pérez lost first place on the first lap to Alonso, but regained it on lap four.
 Verstappen, starting fifteenth on the grid, reached second by lap 25, and remained there for the rest of the race.
-Verstappen also recorded the fastest lap.
-Fernando Alsono rounded out the podium finishing third, with the Mercedes duo of George Russell and Lewis Hamilton finishing in fourth and fifth respectively.
+Alonso finished third - his 100th podium, with the Mercedes duo of Russell and Hamilton finishing in fourth and fifth respectively.
+Leclerc and Magnussen took their first points of the season, in seventh and tenth respectively.
+Magnussen's tenth was also Haas' first points of the campaign.
+Verstappen took the bonus point for the fastest lap, allowing him to retain the Championship lead by a single point over Pérez.
+Red Bull extended their championship lead to 49 points.